calabash/calabash-android/documentation/installation.md

 gem 'calabash-android'
 gem 'cucumber'
 ```

+Install using `bundle install`.
+Remeber to regularly update your Calabash/Cucumber dependencies by running `bundle update`.

+Run *all* commands by prefixing `bundler exec`, e.g. `bundle exec calabash-android run ...` or `bundle exec calabash-android console`...

 You should *never* install gems with sudo.
 If you are having issues installing bundler, we recommend using the Calabash Sandbox or using a managed version of Ruby, e.g. rbenv or rvm.